 This is outside the typical depths targeted by recreational anglers.

 The deepest population of Lake trout are typically found in Lake Superior and the Great Slave Lake.
 This is almost entirely to do with the extreme depths of these lakes.

-When targeting Lake Trout, fishermen often troll heavy spoons, or use jigs.
-Down riggers are also commonly used peices of equipment.
+When targeting Lake Trout, fishermen often troll heavy spoons or use jigs.
+Down riggers are also commonly used pieces of equipment.